hackclub/hackclub/clubs/README.md

 > the club.
 I figured I'd reach out because I heard you ran the Hour of Code in
 > your classroom in December.

-You'll want to get your teacher sponsor to commit to providing a space twice a week after-school for at least an hour and a half (ideally two hours, so there's extra time for members to stay after meetings).
+You'll want to get your teacher sponsor to commit to providing a space for each of your meetings at a set time.

 The difficulty of getting a teacher sponsor varies widely school to school.
 At some schools you'll find a good teacher sponsor on your first try and at others